Preparing For Your Kitten’s Arrival

 Kittens are like babies, they will put everything in their mouth and get into things they shouldn’t.
-Ribbons, strings, small balls, styrofoam, raisons, Avocado peels, balloons and rubber bands can cause intestinal blockages and this can be fatal.
+Ribbons, strings, small balls, styrofoam, raisons, Avocado peels, balloons and rubber bands can be dangerous for kittens.
 Please keep anything that a kitten can swallow in a safe place.

 Essential Oils are extremely toxic to cats.
 Even a small amount can kill a kitten.
 Some houseplants and flowers are toxic to cats.